NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Vexing Tumble.md

 * * *

-**Critical Success** This movement doesn't trigger reactions from the enemy, and the enemy is [[Conditions/Off-Guard|Off-Guard]] to you until the end of your turn
+**Critical Success** This movement doesn't trigger reactions from the enemy, and the enemy is [[Off-Guard|Off-Guard]] to you until the end of your turn

 **Success** This movement doesn't trigger reactions from the enemy.